drewfoster/SydneyRunningTours/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==

+= 1.9.1 =
+* Fix: Fixed an issue with the 'textlink' shortcode option
+* Fix: Fixed an bug with post text sometimes being duplicated when linked
+* Fix: Removed error_reporting(0);

+= 1.9.0 =
+* New: Added the ability to change the text size and color of the post author
+* New: Define the format, size and color of shared link titles
+* New: You can now define the color of the links in your post text, descriptions and events
+* Tweak: Moved the Feed Header options to the Typography page
+* Tweak: Moved the Ajax setting to the Misc page
+* Tweak: Now removes any query strings attached to the Page ID
+* Fix: Fixed an issue with HTML characters not rendering correctly when linking the post text
+* Fix: Fixed an issue with some themes causing the clear element to prevent links being clickable
+* Fix: Some minor bug fixes

 = 1.8.2.3 =
 * New: Now supports Facebook tags - creates links when using the @ symbol to tag other people or Facebook pages in your posts